 What happened yesterday?
 I tackled my only remaining food nemesis: the orange.
 I told the story of how I grew to loathe oranges in the 2007 post Why I Don’t Like Oranges.

 Yesterday I put on some kimchi gloves and cut up an orange into slices.
-Kimchi gloves are those thin loose fitting clear plastic gloves sold in Korean grocery stores.
+Kimchi gloves are those thin loose-fitting clear plastic gloves sold in Korean grocery stores.
 Then I ate the entire orange down to the peel.
-Afterwards I smelled the peels.
+Afterward, I smelled the peels.
 This is something that would have caused a gag reflex just a few years ago.
 I was fine.
 The smell wasn’t pleasant.
 It was neutral.
 A huge win.
 I defeated my fear of oranges.